The data submission portal enables laboratories to submit data to the Brain Image Library. The key processes to submit data are:

 in the drop-down menu.

-You can download the metadata sheet in the submit portal at this point.
-Next, you will select the appropriate metadata-schema for your data.
-Be sure to choose the appropriate option as this will affect the way your metadata in ingested.
+At this point, you can download the metadata sheet from the submit portal.
+Next, you will select the appropriate metadata schema for your data.
+Be sure to choose the appropriate option as this will affect the way your metadata is ingested.

 Each dataset was generated from a single sample and donor (e.g. whole brain imaging) on the same instrument.
 Multiple datasets can be accommodated in a single submission.
 The lines of the specimen tab in the metadata spreadsheet must match exactly to the lines in the dataset tab (i.e. the specimen listed in specimen tab row 5 is the specimen for dataset row 5).
 Each dataset tab should have a corresponding image tab.
 There should be exactly one line in the instrument tab.